 Finally, you’ll see any relevant public records, such as bankruptcies, liens, or judgments.
 These are imported from federal, state, and county courts.
 After all your credit data is listed, you can see your personal information, including previous addresses.

 While the format and structure of each credit report are similar, it’s very likely that the information will vary among your Experian, Equifax, and TransUnion reports.
 That’s because creditors are not actually required to report information to any credit reporting agency and may only report to one or two.

 Unfortunately, there’s nothing you can do about it because again, there’s no reporting requirement.
 You may also discover that a particular creditor doesn’t list your positive payments, but does list your late payments.

 Another reason your credit reports may differ is that input errors or other mistakes in the data collection process.
 Perhaps your social security number was entered incorrectly or an original creditor sent wrong information without verifying it.

 If you’re checking your credit for the first time, you might want to order all three reports at once to make sure they look right.
 If you already do an annual review, you can space out your requests so that you’re checking your credit for free every four months.

 Is your credit score listed on your annual credit report?

 It’s a common misconception that your credit score is included as part of your credit report.
 However, these are two different things.
 Even though your credit score is a reflection of the information listed on your credit report, there’s a separate process for getting it.

-Another interesting development when it comes to credit scores and credit reports is a newer scoring model called VantageScore.
+There is also a newer scoring model called VantageScore.
 This was developed by the credit reporting agencies as an alternative to the FICO score.

 You can also check for access to any of your credit scores through one of your credit cards or bank.
 Sometimes financial institutions offer this as a free perk for members and is a great way to access your credit score since it doesn’t come with your credit report.